hardkorebob/dust-lang/README.md

 ---
 **HAHAHA!
 Never has my jaw dropped more...are you guys joking?**

+_Rust folk say: There are no strict hardware requirements:_

 RUST REQUIREMENTS:
-There are no strict hardware requirements:

  - 30GB+ of free disk space.
  - 8GB+ RAM